kaidez/kaidez.github.io/_posts/2010-11-19-history-of-flash.md

 comments: true
 author: Kai Gittens
 layout: post
-meta-excerpt: kaidez's view of Flash's evolution, rise and (somewhat) fall.
+excerpt: kaidez's view of Flash's evolution, rise and (somewhat) fall.
 permalink: /history-of-flash/
-category: personal
+categories: personal
 cat-name: "Personal"
 tags: [flash, me]
+og-image: default-image.jpg
 ---
 One reason why I'm curious about HTML5 is because of Apple's issues with the Adobe Flash web animation program.

 About a year ago from this post, Steve Jobs called Flash a "memory hog" and stated that Apple wouldn't support it on either the iPhone, iPad or iPod Touch.
 He said that these devices would instead use HTML5 and Quicktime to display video, even though Flash is the unspoken web video standard.

 Steve said this at a time when it looked like the iPhone would rule the smartphone market for awhile and the iPad would be the cool new gadget everyone wanted.
 It's a year later and the iPhone is losing market share to Google's Android while the iPad is "cool," but not as "cool" as Apple thought it would be.

 <img src="/img/flashLogo.jpg" class="post-pic" />
 This isn't all because of Apple's lack of Flash support for its products, but it's partially due to it.
 They may know this and the fact [the Flash-ready Sky Fire web browser][1] the Flash-ready Sky Fire web browser can be installed on the iPhone and iPod Touch could be a sign that they're rethinking their position.